Gonzales/Peralta Adobe – Fallon House Historic Site

 The Gonzales/Peralta Adobe – Fallon House Historic Site is located in the heart of downtown San José, alive with restaurants, bars, and unique vendors.
 Adjacent to San Pedro Market, the Peralta Adobe Plaza offers outdoor seating where you can enjoy a morning coffee, a fabulous lunch, or an evening concert with dinner or a cocktail.

-Tours are offered at 12 noon and 2 pm every Saturday and Sunday.
-These fun and exciting tours give visitors a peek into the lives of the Gonzales, Peralta, and Fallon families and the houses they called home.
+Historic Sites Tour: Saturdays & Sundays12:00 noon & 2:00 pm These fun and exciting tours give visitors a peek into the lives of the Gonzales, Peralta, and Fallon families and the houses they called home.
 The 90-minute tour takes visitors through two historic landmarks where they will hear stories of the first families in San José, getting a unique look into our city’s historic past.

 Gonzales/Peralta Adobe, built 1797